-In addition to the section 415(c) limit there is an annual limit on elective deferral contributions.
+In addition to the section 415(c) limit there is an annual limit on elective deferral contributions also known as salary reduction contributions.
 The limit applies to the total of all elective deferrals contributed (even if contributed through different employers) for the year on your behalf to a variety of retirement plans, including 403(b) plans.
 Generally, you cannot defer more than an allowable amount each year for all plans covering you.
-For 2021 the allowable limit was \$19,500.
+For 2022 the allowable limit was \$20,500.
 If you defer more than the allowable amount for a tax year, you must include the excess in your taxable income for that year.

-NEW IN 2022 The dollar limit on annual elective deferrals increases to \$20,500.
+NEW IN 2023 The dollar limit on annual elective deferrals increases to \$22,500.